candrasc/DodgeTheEnemy-rl-game/README.md

 # rl_game_dodge_the_enemy
-I created a game with the purpose of teaching a reinforcement learning agent to play it.
-The core of the game is an environment that sets what is possible within its boundries and allows the objects within it to act in a certain way.
+I created a game from scratch with the purpose of teaching a reinforcement learning agent to play it.
+The core of the game is the environment class that sets what is possible within its boundries and allows the objects within it to act in a certain way.
 I also created object classes which interact within the environment (Players, Enemeis, Rewards).
 Its mostly a lot of numpy and rendered with Pygame!

+This game can be played by a player or an reinforcement learning agent.
+You can choose main.py to play yourself, and main_rl.py to watch an rl agent play.

-The RL agent has been able to succesfully win an easier version of the game you can see below on a consistent basis.
+The RL agent has been able to succesfully win an easier version of the game you can see below.
 In the near future, I will write an article about the methodology and "tricks" I used to get the agent to learn the game.
+This agent is far from perfect and will be updated to more advanced algorithms such as actor-critic.

 ## Game Objectives:
 1) Collect all the rewards (multi-color bouncing squares)